Lady Dragons look to retool with youth

 “That’s a big plus,” Hickey said.
 “Losing Bailey and then getting her back, that takes the burden off a little bit.”

 The rest of the roster lacks any varsity experience.
-Guard Aaliyah Bowman rounds out the junior class.
-Maliyah Garrett and Amie Tambadu are part of the sophomore class, with Christon and Faustine joined in the freshmen class by Lillian Everett, Josinie Gardner, Derriona Jones and Anlly Perdomo.
+Maliyah Garrett and Amie Tambadu are part of the sophomore class, with Christon and Faustine joined in the freshmen class by Avayah Bowman, Lillian Everett, Josinie Gardner, Derriona Jones and Anlly Perdomo.

 The roster lacks experience with plenty of question marks, but Hickey said he believes the pieces are there to build off last season – although it might take some time.
 If the team can remain healthy and the new pieces can gel, the Lady Dragons are hopeful the talent is there to be competitive in the district and region.